-If the table to you'd like to map your event type to does not yet exist in the target data warehouse, then it is easy to use Alooma to create the target data warehouse table.
+If the table to which you'd like to map your event type does not yet exist in the target data warehouse, then it is easy to use Alooma to create the target data warehouse table.

 In the Mapper, select an event type from the list.

 Map the event fields manually by typing in column names and choosing the data type from the type dropdown, or use Alooma’s auto-mapper to quickly map all the event fields.

 Click Auto-mapping at the top of the Mapper to automatically assign a unique and appropriate column name for the target database.
 This name is based on the current event field’s name and the target data warehouse's naming conventions.

 For example, for Redshift, @test is changed to test and /test to test_1 (because test is already in use).

 The event field is also assigned an appropriate data type.
 Alooma uses advanced data-type detection heuristics to infer the column data type based on the event field’s values, or the input's schema, if it has one.

 Discard all the event fields that you do not want replicated into the target database by clicking the dot to the left of the field name.
 The dot then turns gray.

 If you've chosen to auto-map, you can change the Target Column Name and the Target Data Type, as needed.